zencart/documentation/content/user/payment/paypal_misc.md

 ### PayPal Error - Geographic Region

 **Situation:**
-The following error occurs when trying to process a payment through Paypal express near the final stages.
+The following error occurs when trying to process a payment through PayPal Express near the final stages.

 We are sorry for the inconvenience; however, at the present time we are unable to use PayPal to process orders from the geographic region you selected as your PayPal address.
 Please continue using normal checkout and select from the available payment methods to complete your order.